Annexes are part of homes that often offer spacious living quarters and the opportunity for extended family or guests to have their own private space.

 Consider all of these factors and perhaps speak to professionals with expertise in these specific areas such as estate agents, property developers and even landlords.

-How to find the right property with an annexe that meets your needs
+How can you find the right property with an annexe that meets your needs?

 If you don’t make sure the property meets your needs, you could end up disappointed or having to comply with rules and regulations you aren’t aware of surrounding planning permission.

-Annexes when considered correctly can be an excellent addition to a house and an investment on your property but if you’re not sure how to decide on buying one, it could prove costly.
+Annexes when considered correctly can be an excellent addition to a house and an investment on your property but if you’re not sure how to decide on buying a house with annexe, it could prove costly.

 Other than this, location is a variable that will impact the purchase of a property by quite a bit because of the different planning permission rules that surround the UK.